 The System Log page lets you change the Number of Log Lines displayed on the screen.
 The newest items appear on the bottom of the list.
 Click the Refresh button on the bottom right to see the latest entries.

 LLDP CDP NEIGHBORS

 The Operations Manager displays LLDP/CDP Neighbors when enabled for a connection.
-See "Network Discovery Protocols" on page 177 to enable/disable.
+To enable or disable, see Network Discovery Protocols.